WynterA/Learning/Swift/Chapter10/Homepwner/README.md

 #  Chapter 10 Notes

 A UITableView is a view object.
 Recall that in the MVC design pattern, which iOS developers do their best to follow, each class falls into exactly one of the following categories:
-- model: holds data and knows nothing about the UI
+- **model**: holds data and knows nothing about the UI
-- view: is visible to the user and knows nothing about the model objects
+- **view**: is visible to the user and knows nothing about the model objects
-- controller: keeps the UI and the model objects in sync and controls the flow of the application
+- **controller**: keeps the UI and the model objects in sync and controls the flow of the application

 As a view object, a UITableView does not handle application logic or data.
 When using a UITableView, you must consider what else is necessary to get the table working in your application: